mikelone/USB_HID/README.md

 just load the two files  simpleUSB.c  &  USBdsc.c and complile .. you can also change devices from PIC32mx795f512 to PIC32mx592f512 ;however, you need have to enable the pullup and pll configurations on the pic.
 The MikroPro has a configuration tool icon and HID tool too.

-Follow the connections for the basic power on connections  given from the PIC32 data sheets and  connect the USB – and + to pins 56 and 57
+Follow the connections for the basic power on connections  given from the PIC32 data sheets and  connect the USB â€“ and + to pins 56 and 57

 ##Bugs